 Describe all of the criteria that will be used to select applications and the relative importance of these criteria.
 HIV Care Connect Region funding formula is based on an annual award amount that is based on the morbidity data.
 All HIV Care Connect are increased based on the increase in housing costs and the number of persons served.
 Funding is also based on local availability of resources as well as other community resources.
 The Department developed an application for use by all HIV Care Connect to prepare their initial HOPWA funding plans.
 The application required all project sponsors to describe the intended service area, the population of persons with HIV/AIDS, and the housing service needs not currently being addressed by available public and/or private resources within the service area.
 Additionally, the Department required a project plan and budget, including measurable goals and objectives, project coordination and how the project would be continued if HOPWA funds were reduced or not available in future years.
 The application process incorporated a deadline for submission of applications.

-If only summary criteria were described, how can N/A
+If only summary criteria were described, how can potential applicants access application manuals or other state publications describing the application criteria?
+(CDBG only) N/A

-potential applicants

-access application

-manuals or other

-state publications

-describing the

-application criteria?

-(CDBG only)

-5 11 11 6

-Describe the process for N/A

-awarding funds to state

-recipients and how the

-state will make its

-allocation available

-to units of general local

-government, and non-

-profit organizations,

-including community and

-faith-based

-organizations.
-(ESG only)

-Identify the method of The selection process will be opened to the entire State.
-The IDPH allows the HIV Care Connect Lead Agents

-selecting project to subcontract with local service providers for housing services.
-The IDPH will be holding meetings with lead

-sponsors (including agents, giving instruction on how to include faith-based organizations as entities eligible to apply for funding.
+N/A The selection process will be opened to the entire State.
+The IDPH allows the HIV Care Connect Lead Agents to subcontract with local service providers for housing services.
+The IDPH will be holding meetings with lead agents, giving instruction on how to include faith-based organizations as entities eligible to apply for funding.

-providing full access to

-grassroots faith-based

-and other

-community-based

-organizations).
-(HOPWA

-only)

 Describe how resources will be allocated among funding categories.
 Each Regional office has a local advisory board to assist the lead agency with determining priority services.
 The type of collaboration brings a wide variety of people together to address a very complex disease.
 The HIV Care regions have experience in identifying needs, planning, contracting for services, developing formal linkages with service providers, and providing a continuum of care to persons with HIV/AIDS.
 The work plan will include descriptions of populations to be served, the care and service needs of the populations and ways in which the HIV Care Connect Regions will ensure that the most in need will receive housing assistance.
 The application required all HIV Care Connect Regions to describe the intended regional area to be served, the population of persons with HIV/AIDS, and the housing service needs not currently being addressed by public and private resources within the service area.
-Describe threshold factors and grant size limits.
-Project Sponsors that are located in the State of Illinois can submit a request for providing Tenant Based Rental Assistance.
-Project Sponsors will receive funding to service persons living with HIV/AIDS who need housing and supportive services.
+Describe threshold Project Sponsors that are located in the State of Illinois can submit a request for providing Tenant Based factors and grant size Rental Assistance.
+Project Sponsors will receive funding to service persons living with HIV/AIDS who need limits. housing and supportive services.